Stober79/jsonplaceholder-api-tests/README.md

 ### Negative tests
 - Invalid post ID, invalid endpoint
 - POST without body
-- DELETE and PUT on resources
+- DELETE and PATCH on resources

 ## 🚀 How to Use